minelytics/django-code-generator/docs/installation.rst

 Stable release
 --------------

-To install django-genie, run these commands in your terminal:
+To install django_genie, run these commands in your terminal:

 .. code-block:: console

-    $ sudo pip3 install -U django-genie
+    $ sudo pip3 install -U django_genie

-This is the preferred method to install django-genie, as it will always install the most recent stable release.
+This is the preferred method to install django_genie, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.